technofocus-pte/agntgovrncscrtyentrprsscldepth/Labguides/Lab 2 - Create an agent that helps HR/Lab 2 - Create an agent that helps HR.md

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image24.png)

-### **Task 1: Add When an agent calls the flow**

-This is the trigger used in Power Automate.
-The flow starts when the Copilot agent calls it.
-You'll use the **"When a Power Virtual Agents call this flow"** trigger.

-1. Click on the trigger button, search and select **When an agent calls the flow** trigger.
+4. Click on the trigger button, search and select **When an agent calls the flow** trigger.

 > ![](./media/image25.png)

-2. Configure “**When an agent calls the flow”** trigger by following the steps below.
+5. Configure “**When an agent calls the flow”** trigger by following the steps below.

-3. Add the following input parameters to the flow.
+6. Add the following input parameters to the flow.

 > Employee ID
 >